Mean dimension and rate-distortion function revisited: Introduction

 where $d^{\mathbb{Z}}(x,y)=\sum_{n\in \mathbb{Z}}\frac{|x_n-y_n|}{2^{|n|}}$; $ {\underline{\rm MRID}}([0,1]^{\mathbb{Z}},\sigma,d^{\mathbb{Z}},\mu)$ and $ {\overline{\rm MRID}}([0,1]^{\mathbb{Z}},\sigma,d^{\mathbb{Z}},\mu)$ respectively denote the lower and upper mean R\'enyi information dimensions of $\mu$; $\underline{d}(\mu)$ and $\overline{d}(\mu)$ respectively denote the lower and upper information dimension rates of $\mu$, see Subsection \ref{sub 3.1} for their precise definitions. \end{thm}

-Although the divergent rate $\limsup_{\epsilon \to 0}\frac{h_{\mu}(T,\epsilon)}{\logf}$ of rate-distortion functions (i.e., the $L^p$ and $L^\infty$ rate-distortion dimensions) has been studied in \cite{lt18,lt19,gs,w21}, less attention has been devoted to establishing the precise relationship between $\lim_{\epsilon \to 0}h_{\mu}(T,\epsilon)$ and Kolmogorov-Sinai entropy of $\mu$.
-We introduce four types pf rate-distortion entropies and characterize their relation using Kolmogorov-Sinai entropy in the following theorem.
+Although the divergent rate of rate-distortion functions (i.e., the $L^p$ and $L^\infty$ rate-distortion dimensions) has been studied in \cite{lt18,lt19,gs,w21}, less attention has been devoted to establishing the precise relation between $\lim_{\epsilon \to 0}h_{\mu}(T,\epsilon)$ and Kolmogorov-Sinai entropy of $\mu$.
+We introduce three types of rate-distortion entropies and characterize their relation using Kolmogorov-Sinai entropy in the following theorem.

 \begin{thm} Let $(X,T)$ be a TDS.
 Then

 $(1)$ for every $\mu \in E(X,T)$ and $p\geq 1$,